marco-nastasi/deploy-vm-public-access/README.md

 ### AWS Infrastructure

 - **VPC**: This is the virtual network where all the resources will be provisioned.
 The CIDR block is defined in Terraform in the variable `address_space`.
 The default value is `10.0.0.0/16`.
 - **Public Subnet**: A VPC can contain one or more subnets.
-To simplify the deployment, a public subnet is used.
+To simplify the deployment, a public subnet is deployed in the availability zone specified in the Terraform variable `availability_zone`.
 The CIDR block of the subnet is contained in the CIDR block of the VPC, and its defined in the variable `subnet_prefix`.
 The default value is `10.0.10.0/24`.
 - **Security Groups**:
   - *Ingress*: The instance only accepts incoming connections on ports 80, 8008 and 8081 from an specific IP address.
 The allowed IP address is configured as a Github Actions variable called `TF_VAR_MY_OWN_PUBLIC_IP`, and that value will be passed to the Terraform variable `my_own_public_ip`.
 There is no default value for security reasons.
   - *Egress*: No restrictions are configured for the outbound traffic from the EC2 instance.